-Before a vaccine was available, pertussis killed 5,000 to 10,000 people in the United States each year.
+Before a vaccine was available, pertussis killed about 9,000 people in the United States each year.
 Now, the pertussis vaccine has reduced the annual number of deaths to less than 30.
 But in recent years, the number of cases has started to rise.
-By 2004, the number of whooping cough cases spiked past 25,000, the highest level it's been since the 1950s.
+In 2004, the number of whooping cough cases spiked past 25,000, the highest level since the 1950s.

 Signs & Symptoms